Get Approved for up to $35,000 in 3 minutes

 Income Tax Packages

-As of 2024, the income tax and benefit packages from the Canada Revenue Agency have gotten smaller.
+As of 2024, the income tax and benefit packages from the Canada Revenue Agency have gotten been reduced.
 These packages no longer include line-by-line instructions.
 That said, the What’s New section of the package is still included.
 By removing the line-by-line instructions, the package is now around 20 percent smaller.
 About 30 pages have been removed.

 Advanced Canada Workers Benefit